Raphiiko/OyasumiVR/README.md

   - Automatically turn off trackers and/or controllers:
     - When you go to sleep (so you still have some juice left in the morning!)
     - When putting them on a charger
+- :wrench: Turning off all trackers and/or controllers with a single click.
 - :zzz: Manage automations with a sleep mode in various ways:
   - Detect falling asleep:
     - When a controller or tracker battery percentage falls below a threshold